likaigelikaige/esg_hdl/README.md

 # p10
 Convenient FPGA communication
 # Usage
 To use the protocol, information about custom parameters must be provided.
 The parameters are application-speific and thus are not provided here.
-User must specify register addresses in `p10_reg_defines.sv` and initialize parameter info ROM in `p10_reg_rom.sv`
+User must specify register addresses in `p10_reg_defines.sv` and initialize parameter info ROM in `p10_reg_rom.sv`.
+These two files should be located at `../src/verilog`
 ## Register definition sample
 p10_reg_defines.sv
 ```